 Progress and tradition.

 As Giordana's defining bib short, the FR-C Pro Bib Short has a delicate balance to maintain.
 Like all beloved kit, it can't change too much or too quickly, yet it also can't get stagnant.
-If you're loathe to part with a pair who've been by your side for many, many miles, we think this latest update will make the tearful transition a little easier.
+If you loathe parting with a pair who've been by your side for many, many miles, we think this latest update will make the tearful transition a little easier.
 Featuring updated leg bands and an upgrade to HG50 Lycra, this year's FR-C blends the very best of new and old.

 In replacing HG44 Lycra with its successor, HG50, Giordana maintains the compressive fit that the FR-C made its name with.
-However, unlike earlier Lycras, HG50 comes with a softer, gentler feel once its in position on your body in the saddle, meaning that feeling supported doesn't have to also mean feeling slightly squished as you ride.
-Giordana complemented the more comfortable main body of the short by in turn updating the leg grippers as well.
-They too now boast a more stabilizing fit in a supple material that won't pinch over the miles.
+However, unlike earlier Lycras, HG50 comes with a softer, gentler feel once it's in position on your body in the saddle, meaning that feeling supported doesn't have to also mean feeling slightly squished as you ride.
+Giordana complemented the more comfortable body of the short by updating the leg grippers as well.
+They now boast a more stabilizing fit in a supple material that won't pinch over the miles.
 Aside from those changes, you can rest easy knowing the top-tier chamois, impeccable fit, and minimal bib design remain unaltered.

 - Embrace progress and tradition with this updated classic

 - Compressive, highly supportive fit is ideal for racing

 - Softer HG50 Lycra stabilizes muscles without restriction

 - New leg grippers add support without pinching

 - Top-end Cirro OmniForm chamois supports without bulk

 - Minimal bib straps provide breathable support